Southend-on-Sea Lifeboat Station

 The pier-head lifeboat house is a modern structure, which incorporates crew accommodation and offices, an RNLI shop, and a viewing gallery from which visitors can view the lifeboats.
 It is topped by a sun deck to which the public have access.
 Lifeboat crews use an electric buggy, complete with sirens and blue flashing lights, to access this boathouse along the pier from the shore.

 History

+Following application by local residents, and a report by the RNLI Inspector of Lifeboats, it was resolved at a meeting of the RNLI committee of management on 5 June 1879, to establish a station at Southend-on-Sea.